AhmedKhaled2711/Timely/README.md

 - Offline-first approach with local Room database
 - Modern Android development best practices

-> **Perfect for recruiters and technical reviewers** - See how production-ready Android development is implemented with modern technologies and architectural patterns.

 ## 🔧 Tech Stack

 ### **Core Technologies**